thebiparadox/palindrome-checker/README.md

-Created a palindrome checker for Bad Website's bootcamp using [freeCodeCamp's curriculum](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/build-a-palindrome-checker-project/build-a-palindrome-checker).
+This is my palindrome checker for [freeCodeCamp's JavaScript and Data Structures certification](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/build-a-palindrome-checker-project/build-a-palindrome-checker)